engtuncay/engtuncay.github.io/php/php-mysql-tutor-pdo.md

 Notes on the table above:

 The data type specifies what type of data the column can hold.
-For a complete reference of all the available data types, go to our Data Types reference. (https://www.w3schools.com/sql/sql_datatypes.asp)
+For a complete reference of all the available data types, go to the Data Types reference. (https://www.w3schools.com/sql/sql_datatypes.asp)

-After the data type, you can specify other optional attributes for each column:
+After the data type, you can specify other `optional attributes` for each column:

 - NOT NULL - Each row must contain a value for that column, null values are not allowed
 - DEFAULT value - Set a default value that is added when no other value is passed